bbarg/sheets/docs/LanguageReferenceManual.md

 Note that these functions will be executed on the GPU.

 ###6.2) File I/O

+** TODO:**

+- how are we going to deal with variable length reads and stuff? - what if the user wants to read in binary data?
+- how is the "array" type for `write` serialized?

 Sheets will have a few relatively simple I/O functions that take string literals or other variables as arguments, and perform print/reads either to/from terminals or to a specified file descriptor.
 These functions mirror the behavior of comparable functions in standard C libraries.

 * `int open(String)` - opens a file specified by the given path, and returns a file descriptor that can be read from or written to.